OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_list_thumbnails.md

   "description": "Get metadata and content for thumbnails of multiple sizes for OneDrive items.", "keywords": "thumbnail,content,download,sizes", "section": "documentation",
-  "suppressions": [
-    "Warning: /api-reference/v1.0/api/driveitem_list_thumbnails.md:
-      Unable to map some markdown elements into schema.
-         Unmapped methods:
-      enum-item-thumbnails, get-one-thumbnail, get-thumbnail-content, get-thumbnail-while-listing, get-thumbnail-custom-size
-         Unmapped tables:
-      Permissions - AuthScopes, Path parameters - PathParameters, Size options - Unknown, Examples of custom identifiers - Unknown", "Warning: Couldn't serialize request for path /me/drive/items/{var}/thumbnails/{var}/{var}/content into EDMX: System.InvalidOperationException: Uri path requires navigating into unknown object hierarchy: missing property '{var}' on 'thumbnailSet'.
-Possible issues:
-         1) Doc bug where '{var}' isn't defined on the resource.
-2) Doc bug where '{var}' is an example key and should instead be replaced with a placeholder like {item-id} or declared in the sampleKeys annotation.
-3) Doc bug where 'thumbnailSet' is supposed to be an entity type, but is being treated as a complex because it (and its ancestors) are missing the keyProperty annotation at ApiDocs.Publishing.CSDL.CsdlWriter.ParseRequestTargetType(String requestPath, MethodCollection requestMethodCollection, EntityFramework edmx, IssueLogger issues) in D:/src/mds2/ApiDocs.Publishing/CSDL/CsdlWriter.cs:line 1145 at ApiDocs.Publishing.CSDL.CsdlWriter.ProcessRestRequestPaths(EntityFramework edmx, String[] baseUrlsToRemove, IssueLogger issues) in D:/src/mds2/ApiDocs.Publishing/CSDL/CsdlWriter.cs:line 821"
-  ],
   "tocPath": "Items/Thumbnails"
 } -->